Mercury (element): Historical and folk

+Contemporary

+Mercury is an ingredient in dental amalgams.

+Thiomersal (called Thimerosal in the United States) is an organic compound used as a preservative in vaccines, although this use is in decline.
+Although it was widely speculated that this mercury-based preservative could cause or trigger autism in children, no evidence supports any such link.
+Nevertheless, thiomersal has been removed from, or reduced to trace amounts in, all U.S. vaccines recommended for children 6 years of age and under, with the exception of the inactivated influenza vaccine.
+Merbromin (Mercurochrome), another mercury compound, is a topical antiseptic used for minor cuts and scrapes in some countries.
 Today, the use of mercury in medicine has greatly declined in all respects, especially in developed countries.

-Thermometers and sphygmomanometers containing mercury were invented in the early 18th and late 19th centuries, respectively.
-In the early 21st century, their use is declining and has been banned in some countries, states and medical institutions.
-In 2002, the U.S. Senate passed legislation to phase out the sale of non-prescription mercury thermometers.
-In 2003, Washington and Maine became the first states to ban mercury blood pressure devices.
-Mercury compounds are found in some over-the-counter drugs, including topical antiseptics, stimulant laxatives, diaper-rash ointment, eye drops, and nasal sprays.
+Mercury is still used in some diuretics, although substitutes such as thiazides now exist for most therapeutic uses.
+In 2003, mercury compounds were found in some over-the-counter drugs, including topical antiseptics, stimulant laxatives, diaper-rash ointment, eye drops, and nasal sprays.
 The FDA has "inadequate data to establish general recognition of the safety and effectiveness" of the mercury ingredients in these products.
-Mercury is still used in some diuretics although substitutes now exist for most therapeutic uses.

 Production of chlorine and caustic soda

-Chlorine is produced from sodium chloride (common salt, NaCl) using electrolysis to separate the metallic sodium from the chlorine gas.
-Usually the salt is dissolved in water to produce a brine.
+Chlorine is produced from sodium chloride (common salt, NaCl) using electrolysis to separate metallic sodium from chlorine gas.
+Usually salt is dissolved in water to produce a brine.
 By-products of any such chloralkali process are hydrogen (H2) and sodium hydroxide (NaOH), which is commonly called caustic soda or lye.
 By far the largest use of mercury in the late 20th century was in the mercury cell process (also called the Castner-Kellner process) where metallic sodium is formed as an amalgam at a cathode made from mercury; this sodium is then reacted with water to produce sodium hydroxide.
-Many of the industrial mercury releases of the 20th century came from this process, although modern plants claimed to be safe in this regard.
-After about 1985, all new chloralkali production facilities that were built in the United States used membrane cell or diaphragm cell technologies to produce chlorine.
+Many of the industrial mercury releases of the 20th century came from this process, although modern plants claim to be safe in this regard.
+From the 1960s onward, the majority of industrial plants moved away from mercury cell processes towards diaphragm cell technologies to produce chlorine, though 11% of the chlorine made in the United States was still produced with the mercury cell method as of 2005.

 Laboratory uses

-Some medical thermometers, especially those for high temperatures, are filled with mercury; they are gradually disappearing.
-In the United States, non-prescription sale of mercury fever thermometers has been banned since 2003.
+Thermometers

+Thermometers containing mercury were invented in the early 18th century by Daniel Gabriel Fahrenheit, though earlier attempts at making temperature-measuring instruments filled with quicksilver had been described in the 1650s.
+Fahrenheit's mercury thermometer was based on an earlier design that used alcohol rather than mercury; the mercury thermometer was significantly more accurate than those using alcohol.
+From the early 21st century onwards, the use of mercury thermometers has been declining, and mercury-containing instruments have been banned in many jurisdictions following the 1998 Protocol on Heavy Metals.
+Modern alternatives to mercury thermometers include resistance thermometers, thermocouples, and thermistor sensors that output to a digital display.